 Is an analogue of the judgment-content really missing in the realm of interest?
 I don’t believe it is.
 To be sure, a thoroughly subjectivistic and in this sense erroneously “psychologistic” view is very widespread, which does not accept the distinction between what is merely loveable as a matter of fact and what is worthy of love and between a blind compulsion and an “ought” in the sense of a norm of correctness in this realm.
 However, even though it calls itself “value theory”, it is still unable to give a satisfactory account of the concept of value and disvalue just as the analogous psychologistic doctrine in the realm of epistemology is unable to give such an account of the concept of the true and the false.
 Only if value and disvalue are truly analogues of the true and the false … can there also be in the realm of interest an analogue of correctness and incorrectness, and both are possible only if there is something independent of the subjective phenomenon of loving and hating and in this sense objective that establishes that correctness of mental conduct, just as the being of the object is the objective foundation for the correctness of the acceptance thereof, its non-being for the rejection thereof.
 Without such a firm basis and standard all talk of value and disvalue, good and evil, and also of what is in accordance with duty and what is against it, etc. would be without natural justification and sanction (Marty 1908, 370).

 Thus we see that in his descriptive semasiology of emotives Marty puts forward a very important axiological thesis.
+Certain acts of love and hate can be correct as well.
+This correctness manifests itself in evident acts of love and hate and consists in their ideal adequacy to the value and disvalue of the object, or a state of values (Wertverhalt) as Marty sometimes calls these contents.
 The mention of epistemology in the passage quoted should also not go unnoticed.
-There is accordingly a very strong sense in which Marty's descriptive semasiology involves a very forcefully stated anti-psychologism in all domains of philosophy.
-The price of this anti-psychologism, however, is an ontology that allows for non-real entities, whether they be the objective correlates of judgments or those of interest.
+There is accordingly a very strong sense in which Marty’s descriptive semasiology involves a very forcefully stated anti-psychologism in all domains of philosophy.
+The price of this anti-psychologism, however, is an ontology that allows for non-real entities, whether they be the objective correlates of judgments or interest.

-The final class of autosemantica for Marty consists of names and other expressions which serve to experess presentations.
+The final class of autosemantica for Marty consists of names and other expressions which serve to express presentations.
 He calls these “presentational suggestives” (Vorstellungssuggestive) and devotes a very extensive chapter of his main work to the treatment of them.
-(See Marty 1908: 383-489.)
+(See Marty 1908, 383–489).
 He ascribes to these a communicative function just as he did to the other autosemantica.
-“As the direct purpose of a statement is to evoke in the interlocutor a certain judgment”, says Marty, “a presentational suggestive also and especially a name primarily in its proper usage aims at awakening in him a certain presentation, and as that primary intention is ultimately designated as the meaning of a statement, the analogue is called the meaning of the name” (Marty 1908a 384 f.).
-The autosemantica which have such function and are everywhere acknowledged as being able to stand as subjects in a predicative connection are called “names”, as exemplified by “a triangle”, “a rectangle”, “an equilateral triangle”, “a human being who has committed a crime”, “something red”, “something round”, “a red thing that is round”, and also infinitives such as “to get up early” and “to have one's hands full”.
-As regards the presentational suggestives which are not names, Marty points out the usage of language in poetry and fiction (Marty 474 ff.).
+“As the direct purpose of a statement is to evoke in the interlocutor a certain judgment”, says Marty, “a presentational suggestive also and especially a name primarily in its proper usage aims at awakening in him a certain presentation, and as that primary intention is ultimately designated as the meaning of a statement, the analogue is called the meaning of the name” (Marty 1908a, 384 f.).
+The autosemantica which have such function (meaning in the wider sense) and are everywhere acknowledged as being able to stand as subjects in a predicative connection are called “names”, as exemplified by “a triangle”, “a rectangle”, “an equilateral triangle”, “a human being who has committed a crime”, “something red”, “something round”, “a red thing that is round”, and also infinitives such as “to get up early” and “to have one’s hands full”.
+As regards the presentational suggestives which are not names, Marty points out the usage of language in poetry and fiction (Marty 1908, 474 ff.).
 While the sentences used in such instances may resemble statements, for the most part they have the function of expressing and evoking presentations and are not actually statements.
 However, these whole sentences are peculiar insofar as the relevant presentations have contents of judgment as their objects.
-Such presentations of contents of judgment are on Marty's view the acts of consciousness which Meinong erroneously identified as assumptions.
+Such presentations of contents of judgment are on Marty’s view the acts of consciousness which Meinong erroneously identified as assumptions (Marty 1905).

-While it is thus possible to present contents of judgment and presentational suggestives also have a communicative function that is analogous to that of statements and emotives, the question arises as to whether there are also contents of presentation analogous to the contents in the other two cases of mental acts.
-In this regard Marty undertakes to criticize his older view that there are indeed such contents under the heading of “immanent objects” (Marty 1908a 384-406).
+While it is thus possible to present contents of judgment and presentational suggestives also have a communicative function that is analogous to that of statements and emotives, the question arises as to whether there are also contents (i.e. special objects) of presentation analogous to the contents (states of affairs, states of values) in the other two cases of mental acts.
+In this regard Marty undertakes to criticize his older view that there are indeed such contents under the heading of “immanent objects” (Marty 1908a 384–406).
 He no longer holds this view in his later writings and also rejects the notion of a thorough-going analogy between presentations and mental acts of the other two classes.
-Accordingly he restricts the notion of meaning of presentational suggestives to their communicative function.
-As regards the old thesis that consciousness is always the consciousness of something, he endeavors to preserve this by appealing to the already mentioned notion of mind-dependent conformity, which may be either actual or potential (Marty 1908a 407-431).
-Moreover, he continues to uphold the thesis, as already found in Brentano's work, that all mental acts which are not themselves presentations are founded on presentations (Marty 1908a: 479-489).
+As regards the old thesis that consciousness is always the consciousness of something, he endeavors to preserve this by appealing to the already mentioned notion of mind-dependent conformity to an object, which may be either actually or potentially named by the presentational suggestive (Marty 1908a 407–431).
+Thus Marty differs the meaning (Bedeutung) in the sense of the conceptual presentation to be evoked and the reference of names (das Gennante).
+He further offers interesting discussions of the differences concerning reference of general and singular names (definite descriptions and proper names).
+General names refer via their conceptual presentative content (mediantibus conceptibus – Marty 1908, 436) to indefinitely many objects of the extension fixed by the conceptual presentation.
+Singular descriptions are for Marty names which name via their complex conceptual concept definitely, but essentially incompletely, since a concept, however complex it is, can never “exhaust” the individuality of the object.
+Therefore various complex concepts can be used for one individual – “for example, teacher of Alexander the Great and founder of the peripatetic School for Aristotle” (Marty 1908, 438).
+Proper names refer definitely, but they leave completely undecided what objects is to be named by them and even what individual presentation is to be evoked by their use (Marty 1908, 439).
+The reference is fixed in the context of their introduction and the individual presentation evoked by the name can never be considered as the meaning of the proper name (Landgrebe 1934, 83–90, Gabriel 1990).
+Finally, it is also noteworthy that the autosemantic character of names does not stand on an equal footing with the autosemantic character of fictive statements, actual statements and emotives.
+To form an actual or fictive (merely presented) speech, which both are for Marty practical autosemantic expressions (praktische Autosemantica), we never use names in isolation.
+However even when used in isolation, names still have a certain kind of complete meaning in contrast to, for instance, mere particles or flexed substantives – due to this completeness Marty views names as theoretical autosemantic expressions (theoretische Autosemantica).
+(Marty 1908, 476–477, Funke 1924, 23) Moreover, he continues to uphold the thesis, as already found in Brentano’s work, that all mental acts which are not themselves presentations are founded on presentations (Marty 1908a: 479–489).

 Though Marty’s publications are almost exclusively concerned with linguistic matters, he lectured extensively in all areas of philosophy.
 Most of his literary remains have indeed been left unpublished.
 (See the catalogue in Bokhove and Raynaud 1990: 250–264.)
 The extensive correspondence with Brentano, most of which is also unpublished, is of course of great interest in connection with both of these philosophers.
 No ultimate assessment of Marty’s philosophical accomplishment will be possible until this material, including lecture notes, letters, and other manuscripts of interest, becomes accessible.
 A couple of years after his death, however, a work by him on space and time was published (Marty, [eds.]
 Eisenmeier et al. 1916c).
 This work gives us a rare look into Marty’s mature ontology.
 Though the resulting ontology of space and time is very much in line with Newtonian physics, it should be noted that Marty’s work on space and time was published posthumously in the same year in which Einstein’s celebrated paper on general relativity appeared (Einstein 1916).
 Unlike Brentano, he did not have the advantage of living long enough to have the chance of responding to the new concept of space-time that won the day in physics (Brentano, [ed.]
 Körner and Chisholm 1976: 29 f.).
 The work may nonetheless prove of to be of value at least insofar as it contains criticisms of the views of such outstanding philosophers as Leibniz, Berkeley, Kant, and Lotze.